shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 ### Server Rendering and Client Rendering Components

 If server rendering is enabled, the component will be registered for the usage both on server and client rendering.
-In order to have separate definitions for client and server rendering, Name the components files as `Component_Name.server.jsx` and `Component_Name.client.jsx`.
+In order to have separate definitions for client and server rendering, name the components files as `Component_Name.server.jsx` and `Component_Name.client.jsx`.
 During the server rendering, the `Component_Name.server.jsx` definition will be used, and for client rendering, `Component_Name.client.jsx` file will be used.

+*Note: If specifying separate definitions for client and server rendering, please ensue to delete the generalized `Component_Name.jsx` file.*

 ### Using Automated Bundle Generation Feature with already defined packs